-DOC NYC‘s third annual Visionaries Tribute lunch will take place on Thurs.
-Nov.
-10 at City Winery.
+DOC NYC’s fourth annual Visionaries Tribute lunch will take place at the Edison Ballroom on Nov.
+9, 2017.
+More details to come soon.

 Lifetime Achievement Awards are given for a distinguished output of documentaries.
 This year’s two recipients are:

-Past Lifetime Achievement recipients are Jon Alpert, Chris Hegedus, Barbara Kopple, Albert Maysles, DA Pennebaker and Fred Wiseman.
+Past Lifetime Achievement recipients are Jon Alpert, Jonathan Demme, Chris Hegedus, Barbara Kopple, Albert Maysles, D.A.
+Pennebaker, Stanley Nelson, and Frederick Wiseman.
+The honorees are selected by the festival programming team, based on recommendations from the Visionaries Host Committee.

 The Robert and Anne Drew Award for Documentary Excellence goes to a mid-career filmmaker distinguished for observational cinema who will receive a $5,000 cash prize sponsored by Drew Associates.
-This year’s recipient is:
+Last year’s recipient was:

 – Dawn Porter’s latest film Trapped, about abortion providers struggling to stay open in the South, screens at DOC NYC as part of this year’s Short List and previously won a Sundance Special Jury prize for Social Impact Filmmaking.
 Her previous films include Gideon’s Army and Spies of Mississippi.
 The award’s name celebrates Robert Drew, who pioneered the documentary style that came to be known as American cinema vérité, and his wife Anne, who was his filmmaking partner for more than four decades.